⚠️ NOTE: This guide is macOS and Linux only ( ✅). The software mentioned is NOT natively supported on Windows ( ❌) but can be used in WSL.

 “Devbox is trying to give you the power of nix, but with a simplified interface that matches the simplicity of a package manager like yarn.
 If you want reproducible environments by simply specifying the list of packages you depend on, and not having to learn a new language, then Devbox is a great match.”

-extension (which isn’t available by default).
+(which isn’t available by default).

-Oh, and Devbox just gives you package semver so you don’t have to think about Nix package names and how that maps to versions.
-If I want nodejs@20.9.0
+Oh, and Devbox just gives you package semver so you don’t have

-I don’t want to think about which Nix package has that version of Node.js, which is another benefit over devenv.
+think about which Nix package has that version of Node.js,

 Comparison to Nix